moorepants/eme150a/content/pages/syllabus.rst

 .. _smartsite.ucdavis.edu: http://smartsite.ucdavis.edu

 Homework
-   Weekly homework will be assigned which will be due at the before class the following week in the mechanical engineering homework **drop box D** in Bainer Hall.
+   Weekly homework will be assigned which will be due before class the following week in the mechanical engineering homework **drop box D** in Bainer Hall.
 In class